MAURITANIA

 Chapel Hill, NC, United States

 The Nouadhibou train station in Mauritania consists of a group of small white buildings in the middle of a sandy plain.
 Looking around, you see nothing but beige ground and blue sky.
-If you happen to be traveling to the small mining town of Zouerat, the Iron Ore Express is the only way to go.
-This train is nearly 3 kilometers long and makes the 674-kilometer journey to the coast daily.
+If you happen to be traveling to the small mining town of Zouérat, the Iron Ore Express is an unforgettable way to go.
+This train is nearly 3 kilometers long and makes the 704-kilometer journey between Zouérat and the Atlantic port of Nouadhibou each day.

 A Very Long Train

-Standing along the track, even though the Iron Ore Express is one of the world’s longest trains, you might not even see it in the massive cloud of sand it whips up.
+Even though the Iron Ore Express is one of the world’s longest trains, you might not see it from the track at first because of the massive cloud of sand it whips up.
 Once the train storms into the station, you would hear the loud rumbling of its four locomotives pulling more than 220 freight cars.

 All Aboard

-For about MRU 1,000 (Mauritanian ouguiya, approximately US$25), you can purchase entry onto one of the two or three passenger cars, where you might find a perch on a wooden carriage seat.
-Once on board the crowded car, you will share your ride with many local men.
-The locals make the journey as comfortable as possible, spreading blankets over the floor and sharing biscuits and jam with each other.
+For a relatively small fare, you can buy a ticket for a passenger car, where you might find a perch on a wooden carriage seat.
+Once inside the crowded compartment, you will share your ride with many local men.
+They make the journey as comfortable as possible, spreading blankets over the floor and sharing biscuits and jam.

 The Journey